aiven/aiven-docs/docs/products/kafka/kafka-mirrormaker/get-started.md

 5. Provide a name for your service.
 By default, a random name is generated, but you can enter a more identifiable name to distinguish it from other services.
-6. Select the cloud provider and region where you want to deploy the service.
+6. Select the cloud provider and region where to deploy the service.

     :::note